nolanlawson/dotjs-2016/readme.md

 proxies, just imagine you have that, but on the client.

 --
-* Intercept fetch events, respond with cache (offline)
+* Intercept fetch events, respond with cache

 ???